gschmutz/bigdata-spark-workshop/12-dbt-spark/README.md

 from flight_prep_t
 ```

-Now let's run dbt for the two prepared layer objects
+Now with these two transformations in place, let's run dbt

 ```bash
 dbt run